jdijaili/our-spot-solo-capstone/README.md

 # Our Spot App

 ## About
 Our Spot is a park finding app that is a loose interpretation of [AllTrails](https://www.alltrails.com/), where a user can discover and learn about local parks.
-This is the capstone project under App Academy's Full Stack Engineer program.
+This is the capstone project for App Academy's Full Stack Engineer program.

 ## Links